bbellify/node-testing2-project/README.md

     also added knex-cleaner

-- Configure jest and eslint using `npx <libname> --init`.
+- Configure jest and eslint using `npx <libname> --init`. don't forget to add `"test":true` to eslint config

 - Create a `knexfile.js` with "development" and "testing" configurations. new knexfile.js - `(npx?) knex init`